Making these five-minute poached eggs is easy; you don't need a special poacher.

 Poaching is cooking food in a hot liquid kept just below the boiling point.
 In the case of eggs, the idea is also to cook the egg out of its shell, and that's the challenge.
 You want the egg to end up round and pretty, with perfectly cooked whites and a thick, liquid yolk.

 Not long!
 It all happens quite fast.
-After placing the egg in the hot water, you turn the heat off and leave the egg in the hot water for just five minutes.
+After placing the egg in the hot water, turn the heat off and leave the egg in the hot water for just five minutes.
 That's the time it takes for the egg white to become fully cooked while the yolk remains runny.

 Any longer than that, and the yolk will not be runny anymore.
 Needless to say, that would be hugely disappointing!